 After this admission, there may be other stories about making that process as quick, painless and fair as possible for users.
 After all, the user just wants to purchase a ticket.
 Actually, they just want to have the ticket.
 They just want to catch the train.
-They just want to be in Brighton.
-They just want to visit their family.
+They just want to be in a place.
+They just want to visit friends.

 We can see how many steps there really are between what you as a company needs the user to do and what the user actually wants.
 What we are really doing is allowing them to do something that they have come to expect faster and more easily.
 Now I’m not advocating one single story of “the user wants to visit their family” – I’m advocating an admission that most things are a compromise of some sort between what the user really wants and how the business want to provide for it.

 Once you write it all out honestly, you may realise how little the user really needs something.

 We workshop and stand-up and never go too long without checking in with customers.
 We actively look for ambitious companies who will work with us and tackle the big problems head-on.
 We believe this is only possible with strong collaboration – we hope you do too.